 Without their song, how are flatwing crickets able to attract females?
 In some other animal species, like birds, males use an alternative to singing, called satellite behavior.
 Satellite males hang out near a singing male and attempt to mate with females who have been attracted by the song.
 This helps satellite males in two ways: they don’t use energy to make a song, and they avoid attracting enemies like the fly.
 Perhaps the satellite behavior gives flatwing males the opportunity to mate with females who were attracted to the few singing males left on Kauai.

 To test this idea, Robin set up a speaker playing cricket songs in the fields where the crickets live on Kauai, Oahu, and the Island of Hawaii.
 The speaker tricks male and female crickets into thinking there is a male cricket in the area making songs.
 Before the start of the experiment, Robin removed all the males found within a 2-meter circle around the speaker.
 She then broadcast cricket songs from the speaker for 20 minutes.
-She then returned and counted the number of males in the 2-meter circle, measured the distance from male to the speaker, and noted whether each male was normal or flatwing.
+She returned and counted the number of males in the 2-meter circle, measured the distance from male to the speaker, and noted whether each male was normal or flatwing.
 Robin expected that flatwing males would be more likely to use satellite behavior and, therefore, would be on average closer to the speaker than normal males.

 Featured scientist: Robin Tinghitella from the University of Denver